 Your Sleeping Experience

 For some people, simply getting a good night of sleep is an unattainable goal.
-Instead the night is usually spent tossing and turning and when sleep does arrive, it may only last for a few short hours.
+Instead the night is usually spent tossing and turning.
+When sleep does arrive, it may only last for a few short hours.
 By consuming some Manuka honey before going to bed, you are encouraging your body to release some melatonin that should then help you enjoy a better sleeping experience.

 Another Factor to Consider before Purchasing Manuka Honey